Is Orange Juice Bad For You? 4 Possible Side Effects

 2. Leads To Weight Gain

-As the fiber content is orange juice is largely reduced, it might not keep you full for a longer time.
-Apart from that, over-consumption of orange juice leads to a sudden rise and fall of sugar levels.
-When the levels are too low, you end up feeling hungry and eat more food, especially carbohydrates, which leads to weight gain.
+As the fiber content is orange juice is negligible, it cannot keep you full for a longer time.
+Moreover, as researchers have suggested, fructose, a kind of sugar found in fruits, prompts the brain into overeating.3 On top of that, overconsumption of orange juice leads to a sudden rise and fall of sugar levels.
+When the levels are too low, you end up feeling hungry and eat more food, especially carbohydrates, which leads to weight gain and metabolic syndrome.